RegaledSeer/RegaledSeer.github.io/_posts/2018-8-18-Ducktyping-And-Interfaces.md

 ---
 layout: post
-title: Duck Typing, Interfaces, and you.
+title: Duck Typing, Interfaces, and You.
 ---

 I recently took a [rather wonderful course](https://course.ccs.neu.edu/cs3500/) that got me thinking about good object oriented programming, and like many aspiring CS students, I tried to actively apply what I learned from OOD and use it in a project.
 One project that I like to work [on during my commutes](https://github.com/RegaledSeer/PyBoardGames) is the PyBoardGames project.
 At the moment, I'm working on the chess game and implementing various chess pieces.